CLEW Guide – Croatia caught between LNG ambitions and abundant untapped renewable energy potential

 - Plomin, Croatia’s only coal power plant, is to be closed by 2033 the latest.

-- The energy crisis fuelled by Russia’s war on Ukraine prompted plans by the Croatian government to enlarge the capacity of the LNG terminal on Krk island.
-The terminal was opened with EU support in 2021 and the enlargement is expected to be completed by 2025.
+The energy crisis fuelled by Russia’s war on Ukraine prompted plans by the Croatian government to enlarge the capacity of the LNG terminal on Krk island.
+The terminal was opened with EU support in 2021 It was expanded and fully completed in 2025.

 - According to an independent report, Croatia could exit gas by 2035.